mkain112/mkain112.github.io/_posts/2024-05-10-Bert_the_hovercraft.md

 ## Simulation and Digital Twin

 ![Digital Twin](/assets/Bert/digital_twin.png)
-_MATLAB-based digital twin used for closed-loop simulation and controls validation._
+_MATLAB-based digital twin used for closed-loop simulation and controls validation_

 A detailed **digital twin** of Bert was built in MATLAB/Simulink to test controllers before deploying them to hardware.
 This virtual model simulated thrust, drag, noise, and LiDAR inputs, allowing rapid iteration on the control architecture.